clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 to do.
 A good example of such workload is a batch processing task — you don't care about hiccups along the way as long as the final result arrives on time.

-However, if you are writing any kind of a real-time application (be it an API or a website), GC pauses become much more impactful.
+However, if you are writing any kind of an interactive application (be it an API or a website), GC pauses become much more impactful.
 A GC pause stalls your program completely, so to the outer world, it appears frozen.
 The obvious effect is that the requests caught in the pause will receive responses later.
 Depending on the duration of the pause (which, remember, can be up to tens of seconds with conventional GCs), the client might give up on the request and time out.
 Or it may decide to retry, so you now have even more pending requests that will demand attention once the pause is over.
 Circuit breakers might open both in the